 Example 3 - Distribute applications to Intrexx instances

 This example describes how you can use REST call actions to distribute or export applications from one Intrexx instance to other Intrexx instances at the click of a button.
-The REST call actions call endpoints of Intrexx's own IAA (Intrexx Administration API).
+The REST call actions call endpoints of Intrexx's own IAA (Intrexx Administration API) to do this.

 This scenario is ideal, for example, if you want to develop applications on a test system and implement them on the production system after the development phase.

 Please note that the example does not describe a "fully-fledged" application for distributing and updating applications.
-Rather, it is intended to illustrate the basic possible uses of the REST call action.
-At the same time, you can use the example as a starting point for your own expansion stages.
+Instead, it is intended to illustrate the basic possible uses of the REST call action.
+At the same time, you can use the example as a starting point for your own extended levels of configuration.

 Requirements